This week was amazing! We spent all week doing SMT in different neighborhoods partnering with lots of different local churches.

 Prayer Requests:

--Pray for and her family as they continue to grow.
+-Pray for A and her family as they continue to grow.
 Pray that she would truly know who Jesus is and find a non-catholic church to build community in

 -Pray for Crystal as she navigates becoming a translator for MOH, that she would hear the true gospel and build a good community within this ministry.
 Pray for her dad, that he would come to know the truth of God